Modbury Tournament Definitions

 There are three options of advising which position is to be played:

-The tournament committee shall decide which position is used.
+The tournament committee decides which position is used and when the position is announced.

 An opening is selected and players play from a fixed starting point from that opening.
 The committee will determine which opening is to be played and at what move the play is to begin.